inmediatum/appollo/README.md

     [APCore monitor].delegate = self;

-Note if your class is UIViewController is a good idea to delegate in viewDidLoad method.
+Note if your class inherhit from UIViewController is a good idea to delegate in viewDidLoad method.

 3.- Implement the APMonitorDelegate